 Another reason why cremation is gaining popularity is that it is a simpler, ‘less fuss’ option that many people are preferring today.
 Who wants to spend thousands of dollars on a single funeral expense, when a dignified cremation can be conducted simply for under $2,000?

 Cremation is a very final disposition of a body and therefore there are strict laws governing the authorization of a cremation.
 A Cremation Authorization Form must be signed by all legal next-of-kin before a cremation can proceed.
 This is largely as it is such a final act, and if there is even the slightest dispute or uncertainly amongst surviving next-of-kin, then a cremation should not go ahead.

-The county also must authorize that a cremation can be conducted.
+The county also must authorize that cremation can be conducted.
 Generally, the funeral director has to obtain a permit from the county before he can cremate.

 What is a direct cremation?

 Direct cremation is an industry term for a cremation conducted with no ceremony or services.
 The funeral director’s services are merely those to collect, complete the legal paperwork, and conduct the cremation process.
 The cremated remains are then returned directly to the family.
-This is the least expensive cremation option, and in many cities, can be performed for under $1,000.
+This is the least expensive cremation option, and in most cities, can be performed for under $1,000.

 The funeral industry often prefers to refer to a direct cremation as a ‘simple cremation’, a ‘basic cremation’, or ‘No ceremony cremation’.